K20shores/kyleshores.com/content/blog/my-next-chapter/index.md

 After resigning from the co-op, I applied to work at Lockheed Martin in the Spring of 2017.
 I worked there for the summer of 2017 in the cybersecurity division.
 I did not know what I was applying for when I said that I was interested in working in cybersecurity.
 I spent that entire summer making power point presentations about the fundamentals of cybersecurity.
 I did not really enjoy it, but I did learn quite a bit.
 Lockheed was a cubicle farm from my perspective.
-They also emphasized working 40 hours, but I got the idea that this mostly applied to the interns and not the fulltime people.
-Lockheed was not a good fit for me so I elected not to go back for another summer when they offered.
+They also emphasized working 40 hours, but I got the idea that this mostly applied to the interns and not the full time people.
+Lockheed was not a good fit for me, so I elected not to go back for another summer when they offered.

 The week after I got back to college from working for Lockheed I started looking for jobs in College Station.
 I found a very small company with about
 13 employees called Synchrogrid that was looking for a part-time intern software developer.
 I applied and was accepted.
 The work was annoying at times,